 Call Our Miami Infant Weakness and Childbirth Injury Lawyer for a Free Consultation

 If you recently gave birth and discovered that your child suffered from significant muscle weakness or weak movement, you may be entitled to compensation.
 If your doctor committed medical malpractice and allowed your baby to suffer injuries or avoidable complications during their birth, you may be entitled to financial compensation for their injuries and health conditions.
-To learn more about your options, call The Law Offices of Prosper Shaked’s Miami lawyer for infant weakness from birth complications today.
+To learn more about your options, call Prosper Shaked Accident Injury Attorneys PA’s Miami lawyer for infant weakness from birth complications today.
 Our number is (305) 694-2676.